dxw/tech-team-rfcs/rfc-087-use-libraries-where-possible.md

 code may wish to avoid dependencies to keep file sizes low.

 Acquiring dependencies is not free, however.
-Developers MUST check them for license compatibility, and SHOULD assess them for quality and reliability, so that we are sure they will be a net positive addition to our projects.
+Developers MUST check them for licence compatibility, and SHOULD assess them for quality and reliability, so that we are sure they will be a net positive addition to our projects.